Pupil video: Remembrance day

 Why we wear poppies

-Remembrance Day is on the 11th of November.
-It marks the end of the First World War in 1918, when the fighting stopped at 11 o’clock on the eleventh day of the eleventh month.
-Every year, people across the UK and in other countries wear red poppies, take part in two-minute silences, and attend special ceremonies to remember those who served, suffered, or died in wars and conflicts.
+The video explains that Remembrance Day is observed on the 11th of November, marking the end of the First World War in 1918 when fighting stopped at 11 o’clock on the eleventh day of the eleventh month.
+The children learn why people across the UK and other countries wear red poppies, take part in two-minute silences and attend ceremonies to remember those who served, suffered or died.
 The red poppy became a symbol of remembrance because poppies grew on battlefields after the First World War.
-Remembrance Day helps us reflect on the past and hope for peace in the future.